The TP4056 chip is a lithium Ion battery charger for a single cell

 the battery, switch off the load, and when loading the battery, switch off the charger.

-Alternatively use a PMOSFET, a resistor and a Schottky diode.
+Alternatively use a PMOSFET, a resistor and a Schottky diode (See page 2 on how to do this).

 Lithium batteries can notabsorb overcharge - the current must be cut